formtools/api/README.md

 # Form Tools API

-This repo contains the Form Tools API, providing some convenience methods to extend Form Tools in various ways:
+This repo contains the Form Tools API, providing some methods to interact with and extend Form Tools, such as:
 - Let's you create complex, multi-page forms that integrate well with Form Tools.
 - Let's you display Form Tools data on your website publicly
 - Provides ways to create user accounts, login to Form Tools programmatically